 These simple, homemade tripods and barrels are able to stand the wildest of hoolie, creating Meg’s beautiful wind drawings.

 Each work is named after the shipping forecast for that day, tracking not only the weather but also the time that the piece was created.
 Meg’s work has been featured in galleries all over the world from Lochmaddy to London, Canada, the United States and including the US embassy in New Macedonia.

 As a mature student, Meg took advantage of the opportunities available to her locally, studying Fine Art with the University of the Highlands and Islands at their campus in North Uist’s Taigh Chearsabhagh.
 It was during this time that she honed in on her own artistic calling and found the freedom and the support to make work using the landscape and conditions of the island.
-“It’s an inspiring place to be and the environment feeds into my work.”
 The idea for the wind drawings came together in her final year on the course.

 As a crofter, who is out in all weathers and seasons, she has decided to collaborate with the harsh conditions of the islands and through her work as an artist communicate the essence of this environment.
 “This is a special place.
 Look after it and be proud of it.
 It’s beautiful and harsh and you have to work with it.
 You can’t beat it.”

 As well as wind drawings, Meg also captures the seasons on paper with pinhole camera tin cans which are left outside in the landscape for up to 6 months, allowing the season and the sun to help her create the piece.
 “Our contemporary lives are so wrapped up in technology that we no longer notice what our ancestors studied in detail.
 Thus through the use of solargraphs, I have started to record and make visible that which we no longer see.”